 Check the spelling and grammar of your Norway cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Norwegian or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Norwegian or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.